Natural Context Retrieval

 Discord remains a thin transport layer.
 It does not read files directly, browse arbitrary paths, write files, mutate memory, or execute shell commands for this feature.

-When a deterministic self-context intent is detected, Discord calls the
+When a deterministic self-context intent is detected, the Discord transport

-governed luna-tools gateway through /fs/read.
-The first read is always:
+adapter calls the governed luna-tools gateway through /fs/read.
+The first read

 /home/khrynisx/docs/luna/index/luna_context_index.md